Olivier Baudry

-Olivier Baudry (12 June 1973 – 1 October 2017) was a French footballer.
+Olivier Baudry (12 June 1973 – 1 October 2017) was a French professional footballer who played as a midfielder.

 Football career

 Baudry started his professional career at Sochaux.
 He climbed up from the youth team to the first team as captain.
-He followed the team relegations and promotion, until 2000 when he joined Lausanne in the Swiss Challenge League.
+He followed the team relegations and promotion, until 2000 when he joined Lausanne-Sport in the Swiss Challenge League.
 He returned to France one year later, to join Saint-Étienne of Ligue 2.
 He then played two years' amateur football with Belfort of CFA2 and Giro Lepuix in Division d'Honneur (regional league).

 In 2005, he joined SR Delémont of the Swiss Challenge League.

+Death

+Baudry died of pancreatic cancer 1 October 2017, having fought the disease for over five years.